 Service Animals & Pets

-Official service animals are permitted, of course.
-Pets, however, aren’t.
+Only official service animals are permitted.
+Pets or comfort animals, however, aren’t.
 With allergies, children, and for sympathy to animals in crowds – it’s not the best idea.
-We recognize the value of therapy animals, but unless that animal has graduated from proper training and has a certificate to show for it – they won’t be permitted on site.
+Please make sure your service animal (ex.
+Guide Dog) is wearing their uniform.
+We recognize the value of therapy animals, but they won’t be permitted on site.

 Personal Attendants for Medical or Special Needs